cloudnative-pg/cloudnative-pg/docs/src/storage.md

 cluster-example-4              1/1     Running     0          10s
 ```

+## Shrinking storage

+Shrinking storage is not supported by Kubernetes.
+If you need to shrink the storage, you will need to recreate storages
+offline, refer to the ["Recreating storage"](#recreating-storage) section for more details.

 ## Static provisioning of persistent volumes

 CloudNativePG has been designed to work with dynamic volume provisioning, which